OpenCircuits/OpenCircuits/docs/Guides/AddingNewComponents.md

 If you're making an analog component, put your itemnav SVG file into the site/public/img/analog/icons folder, where you will see additional subfolders for each category of component.
 For digital, site/public/img/icons.

 Additionally, you'll need to add your component as an object in either the analognavconfig.json or the digitalnavconfig.json file.
-Remember what you put in the `"id"` field, this will be important later.
-The `"label"` field is what is shown underneath the component in the itemnav, and the `"icon"` field is where you put your itemnav SVG file name.
+The `"id"` field should be the same `"id"` used in the `@serializable` tag in `YourComponentName.ts`.
+The `"label"` field is what is shown underneath the component in the itemnav, and in the `"icon"` field you should put the path to your itemnav SVG file name.

 ## Canvas SVG file(s)